hashicorp/terraform-provider-azurerm/website/docs/r/postgresql_flexible_server.html.markdown

 * `storage_mb` - (Optional) The max storage allowed for the PostgreSQL Flexible Server.
 Possible values are `32768`, `65536`, `131072`, `262144`, `524288`, `1048576`, `2097152`, `4193280`, `4194304`, `8388608`, `16777216` and `33553408`.

 * `storage_tier` - (Optional) The name of storage performance tier for IOPS of the PostgreSQL Flexible Server.
 Possible values are `P10`,`P15`,`P2`, `P20`,`P3`, `P30`,`P4`, `P40`,`P50`,`P6`, `P60`, `P70` or `P80`.
 Defaults to `P20`.

+~> **Note:** You can only scale down the storage performance tier of your PostgreSQL Flexible Server 12 hours after scaling up.
+This restriction is in place to ensure stability and performance after any changes to your PostgreSQL Flexible Server's configuration.

 * `tags` - (Optional) A mapping of tags which should be assigned to the PostgreSQL Flexible Server.